alwaysdata/documentation/content/remote-access/ftp/_index.en.md

 Replace `ftp-[account].alwaysdata.net` with your FTP hostname.
 {{% /notice %}}

 The maximum number of simultaneous connections per user is *10*.
-On request, it is possible to change this for VPS and dedicated servers.
+On request, it is possible to change this in Private Cloud environments.

 ## .ftpaccess